philipszdavido/philipszdavido.github.i/_posts/2018-4-30-redux-build-your-own-redux.md

         })
 ```

 You remember the external property we set to `redux` in rollup.config .js file when bundling with Rollup?
 The external property exposed the value `redux` to be global so that we can reference or call our functions from it.
 That's how we were able to do `redux.combineReducers()`.
-OK, remember combineReducers takes in object of functions, thats why we passed our functions fruits and selectedFruit encased in an object. combineReducers merges them into a single function and returns it as `reducers`.
+OK, remember combineReducers takes an object of functions, that's why we passed our functions fruits and selectedFruit encased in an object. combineReducers merges them into a single function and returns it as `reducers`.
 So calling reducer with a state and action calls our fruits and selectedFruit with the parameters it got.

 Next, we create our store: